 Highs and Lows

-If your child eats more than expected or at a different time than you’ve planned, he may get high blood sugar, or hyperglycemia.
+If your child eats more than expected or at a different time than you’ve planned, they may get high blood sugar, or hyperglycemia.
 If this happens, you may need to make some adjustments.
-Talk to your diabetes team about adjusting his meal plan or his doses of insulin or other medication.
+Talk to your diabetes team about adjusting their meal plan or their doses of insulin or other medication.

 Hypoglycemia, or low blood sugar, can cause serious problems that need treatment right away.
-Your child’s glucose levels can drop if he skips a meal or snack or doesn’t eat as many carbs as expected.
-It can also happen if he takes his insulin at the wrong time or exercises more than usual without eating extra snacks or adjusting his insulin.
-If your child’s levels are low, give him a sugary food.
+Your child’s glucose levels can drop if they skip a meal or snack or doesn’t eat as many carbs as expected.
+It can also happen if they take their insulin at the wrong time or exercises more than usual without eating extra snacks or adjusting their insulin.
+If your child’s levels are low, give them a sugary food.
 Regular soda, orange juice, or even cake frosting raise glucose levels quickly.

 You can also keep glucose tablets on hand or talk to your doctor about a glucagon kit.
 Glucagon is a hormone that treats a severe low blood sugar reaction.

 Keep a record of your child’s carb intake, insulin doses, and blood sugar readings.
-These numbers can help you and your doctor see if his meal plan is working.
+These numbers can help you and your doctor see if their meal plan is working.